gbelmonte/advent_of_code_2022/README.md

-# Adventj of Code 2022 solutions in Rust
+# Advent of Code 2022 solutions in Rust

 Execute a single day's solution from top level directory:
 ```